Should you get genetic testing for Alzheimer's? BABES founder Jamie Tyrone shares her insight.

 But there are things to take into consideration.
 Because of the Genetic Information Nondiscrimination Act (GINA), we are protected from employment and health insurance discrimination.
 But the big question is, what about long-term care insurance and life insurance?
 It’s in your medical records.
 If you try 23andMe, your results will get into your medical records.
 So if I apply for life insurance or long-term care insurance, my results are now discoverable.
 If you want to know your status, I would recommend speaking with a genetic counselor, getting your affairs in order before you take the test and then if you do come back as a 4/4, you will already have your life and long-term care insurance in place so that you cannot be discriminated against.
 Recently, there have been fears that this information can be passed on or discovered through other ways, too.
 So it’s important to think about insurance in advance.

-Being Patient: Most people do not get PET scans because they’re not covered by insurance and cost between $5,000–$7,000.
+Being Patient: Most people do not get PET scans because they’re not covered by insurance and cost between $5,000 and $7,000 [As of October 2023, Medicare covers beta-amyloid PET scans].
 Have you gotten a PET scan to see whether there are plaques and tangles in your brain?